Frugal Luxury living doesn’t mean you must compromise the small things you enjoy to save a few dollars.

 Considering the current high cost of living, there’s a very high chance others are looking to cut back financially and on spending.

-Check with friends and consider cutting off some familiar traditions, as we’re pretty sure everybody loves to save.
+Check with friends and consider cutting out some familiar traditions, as we’re pretty sure everybody loves saving.

 Some online sites can create connections with reliable bartering partners worldwide.